Lotti Brown header

 February nature journal prompt - first birdsongFebruary Birdsong

-February nature journal prompt 2: February Birdsong
+February nature journal weekly prompt 2: February Birdsong

 February is when the silence starts to soften.
 A robin, a great tit, a chaffinch testing their voice...